Tania Kolarik

 “Vision of the Afterlife: The Heavenly Jerusalem of Santa Maria Maggiore,” Athanor 34 (2016):7–15.

-“Portals Into Other Civilizations,” “New Media,” in The Art of Facsimile: A Digital Exhibition, University of North Texas, August 2016–August 2017, untfacsimileexhibition.omeka.net/
+“Portals Into Other Civilizations,” “New Media,” in The Art of the Facsimile: A Digital Exhibition, University of North Texas, August 2016–August 2017, untfacsimileexhibition.omeka.net/

 Awards